alecholmez/GoDash/README.md

 # DASH
-A circle ci dashboard written in Go/React that displays your followed builds with metadata.
+A microservice that communicates with circle ci that aggregates your followed builds with metadata.

 ## Getting Started
 1. Set an environment variable: